 However, a disgruntled former employee and a high-speed commuter train had different plans, and he found himself quite literally meeting his maker.
 Suffice to say, the talks went poorly.
 The divine presence was less than pleased with the salaryman, bemoaning him as the tragic waste product of a world that had abandoned faith.
 By contrast, the salaryman refused to acknowledge the presence as his creator, dubbing him “Being X,” and attempted to argue his case while treating Being X as an incompetent middle manager.
 Matters reached a head when the salaryman argued that personal safety, scientific rationalism, and even his gender had provided a comfort that made faith unnecessary.
 Intrigued and piqued by his statements, Being X decided to throw his soul back into the cycle of reincarnation, and before he knew it, the salaryman was waking up on July 18, Unified Year 1914, in an orphanage in the Imperial capital of Berun, as a newborn girl named Tanya Deguerrechaff.

 Tanya’s new world is an alternate history Europe built with a “top-down” approach.
 Rather than changing one event in the past and extrapolating its consequences, the world of Tanya is a version of 1914 Europe that has been reworked enough to give it a unique identity while still retaining the essence of its source.
 While western Europe is much as we know it aside for some name changes, central Europe is dominated by “the Empire,” a blobby polity that encompasses the old German and Austrian empires minus Bosnia, along with Russian Poland, Denmark, and possibly the Low Countries.
 In short, it is the sort of pan-German state that haunted A.J.P.
 Taylor‘s nightmares.
-Further to the east, the Balkans are dominated by a “Grand Duchy of Dacia” that covers the same territory as modern Romania and Moldova and an unnamed southern Slav state made up of Bosnia, Serbia, Macedonia, and Bulgaria, which sounds like a fistfight waiting to happen.
+Further to the east, the Balkans are dominated by a “Grand Duchy of Dacia” that covers the same territory as modern Romania and Moldova and by an unnamed southern Slav state made up of Bosnia, Serbia, Macedonia, and Bulgaria, which sounds like a fistfight waiting to happen.
 Finally, Russia makes its appearance as the “Russy Federation,” a newly communist polity that controls almost all of the Russian Empire’s old territory.

 The story proper begins in June of 1923, and things are in a delicate state.
 The peace in Europe is crumbling, with diplomatic brinksmanship and monthly “border incidents” the order of the day.
 The Empire is saddled with the same strategic problem Germany had of being surrounded by hostile neighbors with nothing to protect it but a massive highly skilled standing army.
 To alleviate this strategic conundrum, the Empire has adopted the “interior lines” strategy, an elaboration of the Schlieffen plan in which the Empire’s various fronts fight holding actions while the bulk of the army is shuffled around the country to defeat each of its enemies in turn.
 Technologically speaking the militaries of 1923 appear to be equivalent to those of the later years of WWI and the early 1920s, with motorized infantry in common use but with armored cavalry still a relatively uncommon sight.
 The one key difference between the armies of Tanya’s world and ours is the presence of mages.
 A relatively recent innovation, mages use personal “computational orbs” to channel their innate abilities to allow them to fly and use magically enhanced rifles in combat.
 The text likens them to attack helicopters, with their primary roles being observation and close air support.
 While all the nations have built their own aerial mage forces, none have been as aggressive as the Empire, which has dropped both gender and age restrictions in pursuit of supremacy on the battlefield, all of which explains how Magic Second Lieutenant Tanya Deguerrechaff finds herself watching the skies over Empire-controlled Scania for signs of the Regadonia Entente Alliance’s (Sweden with Norway still attached) army.